Privacy notice

 • where we need to carry out our legal obligations.

-We will provide your information to our service providers to allow them to assist us with delivering the products or services that you have requested, under various categories:
+We will provide your information to our service providers to allow them to assist us with delivering the products or services that you have requested, under the following categories:

 • professional services providers (accountants, tax advisors, auditors, consultants and lawyers)